stonemjs/docs/src/docs/architecture/adapter.md

 - **`rawResponse`** *(optional)*
   The raw platform-specific response object (e.g., Node.js response stream).
-  → *Never modify this directly — always use `rawResponseBuilder` to shape the response.*
+  → *Never modify this directly, always use `rawResponseBuilder` to shape the response.*

 - **`executionContext`**
   A platform-specific object related to the environment in which the adapter is running.
 For example, this could be the Node HTTP server or AWS Lambda context object.